isleofcode/ember-cordova/index.md

 title: "ember-cordova"
 ---

+#### corber announcement

+We have started moving the ember-cordova CLI into the corber project, which adds support for other frameworks.
+This repository is a mirror of the pre-forked, stable ember-cordova.
+We encourage you to try the corber beta.

+Announcement details can be found [here](http://blog.isleofcode.com/announcing-corber-ember-cordova-vue/), the repository [here](https://github.com/isleofcode/corber) and documentation [here](http://corber.io).

+#### ember-cordova

 ember-cordova provides a pipeline & tooling for extending Ember.js & standalone Glimmer applications with Cordova.

 Once [installed](pages/installation), building is as simple as: